 Demigender

-Demigender is a term used to describe individuals whose gender identity is partially but not fully aligned with one particular gender.
-A demigender person may feel a strong connection to a specific gender identity, while also experiencing another aspect of their gender identity as incomplete or not fully defined.
-For example, someone who identifies as demigender may feel predominantly connected to being male or female but may also feel that their gender identity is partially outside of that binary or that it encompasses elements of another gender identity, such as being non-binary or genderqueer.
+Demigender is a term used to describe individuals whose gender identity is partially aligned with one particular gender.
+A demigender person may feel a connection to a specific gender identity, while also experiencing another aspect of their gender as less defined or only partly present.
+For example, someone may feel connected to being male or female, while also identifying partly outside the binary, such as non-binary or genderqueer.

 Androgynous